XingGaoY/Slab_Allocator_for_ucore/Report.md

 ## Finished Work
 * The first three labs
-* Review of Bonwick's paper and some linux implementation
+* Review of Bonwick's paper and some linux implementation, I check and add the comment of linux 2.6 kernel to make sure understand it throughly.
-* Finished the create part of slab and debugging
+* Finished the create part of slab and debugging.

+~~Questions~~
+* where should I put my cache_align macro, I temporarily put it in the lib folder as linux did.
+* CONFIG_CACHE_SHIFT should be determined by hardware, how to?
+I find little material on howto write defconfig

 ## Previous Slab
 Just an allocator for objects smaller than one page or